Arab League and the Arab–Israeli conflict: 1949–1967

 As a result of 1949 Armistice Agreements, the West Bank, including East Jerusalem were ruled by Jordan, while the Gaza Strip was occupied by Egypt until the 1967 Six-Day War.
 During the first few months of 1950, Israel and Jordan came very close to creating a separate "five-year non-aggression agreement".
 However, on 13 April 1950, Arab League members signed an agreement on Joint Defense and Economic Cooperation, which committed the signatories to coordination of military defense measures, and "the Arab League resolved to expel any Arab state which reached a separate economic, political or military agreement with Israel."
 Under pressure from the Arab League, the agreement between Israel and Jordan never came to pass.
-Jordan formally annexing the West Bank on 24 April 1950.
+Jordan formally annexed the West Bank on 24 April 1950.
 King Abdallah was assassinated on 20 July 1951.

 In 1959, without reference to the Arab League that had created it, Gamal Abdel Nasser officially dissolved the All-Palestine Government by decree, arguing that the All-Palestine Government had failed to successfully advance the Palestinian cause.
 The Gaza Strip became directly administered by Egypt.
 At that time, Amin al-Husayni moved from Egypt to Lebanon.

 At the Cairo Summit of 1964, the Arab League initiated the creation of an organisation representing the Palestinian people.
 The first Palestinian National Council convened in East Jerusalem on 29 May 1964.
 The Palestine Liberation Organization was founded during this meeting on 2 June 1964.
 The area of activity for the PLO was clearly within the then borders of the State of Israel: the Palestinian National Charter of 1964 stated: